attiqRahman/attiqRahman/README.md

 # Hi there, I'm Atiqur Rahman 👋

 Welcome to my GitHub profile!
 I'm a Software Engineer with a passion for Artificial Intelligence, Machine Learning, and creating tools that make life easier.
-I love building, breaking, and exploring new technologies—and when I’m not coding, you can probably find me flying my custom drones! 🛸
+I love building, breaking, and exploring new technologies and when I’m not coding, you can probably find me flying my custom drones! 🛸

 ---